bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [x] Building Blocks 2 - Bass, Chords, and Melody - Removing Backbeats
 - [x] Building Blocks 2 - Chords - Inversions
 - [x] Building Blocks 2 - Chords - Inversions 2
+- [x] Building Blocks 2 - All Together 4
 - [x] Re-export Divine, Voice, and Transition audio effects and trim silence in Audacity again, ensuring that sounds are not being abruptly cut off.
 Increase the silence tolerance and threshold, most likely.
 - [x] Figure out sound when hovering a patron statue.
 - [x] Create a shorter sound for PatronStatueClicked. - decided not necessary